Shjon Podein: Playing career

 On November 12, 1998, the Flyers traded Podein to the Colorado Avalanche for Keith Jones.
 While helping Colorado capture the Stanley Cup in the 2000–01 season, Shjon also scored a career-high 15 goals and equaled his best points total at 32.
-Shjon is often remembered for wearing his uniform a full 25 hours after winning game 7 of the Stanley Cup final.
+Shjon is often remembered for wearing his uniform a full 25 hours after winning game 7 of the Stanley Cup Finals.

 The Avalanche traded Podein to the St. Louis Blues for Mike Keane on February 11, 2002.
 Shjon played his last NHL season in 2002–03.
 He then played in Sweden with Växjö Lakers Hockey and finished his career in Japan with the HC Nikko Icebucks.

 Away from the ice, Shjon set up the "Shjon Podein Children's Foundation".
 Podein was noted for his dedication to charity work and youth hockey programs.
 In recognition, Podein received the King Clancy Memorial Trophy in 2001.

 Podein did the traditional "Let's play hockey" cheer for the Minnesota Wild game on Feb.
-19, 2008, His cousin Gavin wished he could've been there but later changed his mind.
+19, 2008.